Huawei exec accused of lying about ties to Hong Kong company that tried to sell U.S. gear to Iran

 Reuters later reported that Skycom records showed Meng served on the company's board between February 2008 and April 2009.
 Shenzhen-based Huawei is now the largest telecom equipment maker in the world.

-Meng faces up to 30 years in prison in the United States, making her an extreme flight risk, a Canadian government lawyer said.

-Appearing in a downtown Vancouver courtroom on Friday, Meng appeared calm, wearing a green sweater and pants and waving at supporters in court, according to reporters on the scene.
+Appearing in a downtown Vancouver courtroom on Friday, Meng looked calm, wearing a green sweater and pants and waving at supporters in court, according to reporters on the scene.

 Meng, 46, is the daughter of Huawei founder Ren Zhengfei, one of the most powerful businessmen in China.
 She is considered next line to run Huawei.